MicrosoftDocs/OfficeDocs-SharePoint/migration/introducing-the-sharepoint-migration-tool.md

 If you prefer using PowerShell, all SPMT functionality is supported.
 For more information see: [Migrate to SharePoint Online using PowerShell](overview-spmt-ps-cmdlets.md).

 >[!NOTE]
->The SharePoint Migration Tool currently only supports migrations from SharePoint Server 2013 and on-premises file shares to SharePoint Online and OneDrive.
+>The SharePoint Migration Tool currently only supports migrations from SharePoint Server 2013 and on-premises file shares to SharePoint Online and OneDrive.</br></br>
->
-The **SharePoint Migration Tool** is not available for users of Office 365 operated by 21Vianet in China.
+>The **SharePoint Migration Tool** is not available for users of Office 365 operated by 21Vianet in China.
 It is also not available for users of Office 365 with the German cloud using the data trustee, *German Telekom*.
 However, it is supported for users in Germany whose data location is not in the German datacenter.

 ## Download and Install